riyasingh49/FreshMart/README.md

 # Fresh Mart is an online grocery store built using HTML, CSS, and JavaScript, designed to provide a modern, responsive, and interactive shopping experience.
-The website features a clean UI, dynamic shopping cart functionality, and smooth navigation for users on any device.